shree3008450/assignment/README.md

     @Given("I am logged into the FDC application") public void iAmLoggedIntoTheFdcApplication() {
-        // No action needed, just a precondition
+        // No action needed, just a precondition System.out.println("User logged into the FDC application.");
     }

     @Given("I have the necessary permissions to publish documents") public void iHaveTheNecessaryPermissionsToPublishDocuments() {
-        // No action needed, just a precondition
+        // No action needed, just a precondition System.out.println("User has necessary permissions to publish documents.");
     }

     @Given("I have a document with Document ID {string} ready for publication")